 South Africa has detained the Russian-flagged freighter ‘Lada’, after being informed that it was allegedly carrying illegal cargo of weaponry onboard.
 Namely, local media report that the ship was carrying explosives and arms worth about $3.5 million.

-Seven foreign-flagged ships were under detention in UK ports during May 2018, after failing PSC inspection, according to UK MCA.
-Namely, during May, there were four new detentions, while three vessels remained under detention from previous months.
-A total of four vessels remained under detention at the end of May.
+Eight foreign-flagged ships were under detention in UK ports during July 2018, after failing PSC inspection, according to UK MCA.
+Namely, during July, there were three new detentions, while five vessels remained under detention from previous months.
+A total of four vessels remained under detention at the end of July.

 - Women in shipping